 We recommend arriving in Iquitos one day before the start of the retreat and staying one day afterward.
 This approach provides some downtime and allows you time to rest after long travel before the retreat since we have our first ceremony on the first day of the retreat.
 This is necessary for recuperation, and having a day after gives one a rest day after the end of the retreat before you begin your extensive travel.

 The name of the Iquitos airport is Crnl.
 FAP Francisco Secada Vignetta International Airport (IQT).
 It is a small but busy airport located 7km from the center and receives flights from Lima, Pucallpa, and Tarapoto.
 Typically, visitors fly to Lima, the Peruvian capital, and then connect directly to Iquitos.

 Yes indeed.
-I have provided information on where to stay, where to eat, things to do and precautions to be taken.
-Click on this link here to be brought to the page with the information. >>>Iquitos.
+I have provided information on where to stay, where to eat, things to do, and precautions to be taken.
+Click Here.

 Iquitos is generally safe, but visitors do need to be aware of petty theft.
 It’s wise to take standard precautions to guard your possessions while traveling and walking around the city.
 Avoiding the display of expensive jewelry can help avoid attracting unwanted attention.
 If you don’t display or flaunt valuables, then there should be no problems.

 There are a variety of accommodations available in Iquitos, ranging from high-end hotels to more affordable hostels.
 I have provided an excellent list of places to consider for your stay, catering to different budget preferences.
 Click Here to view the recommended accommodations in Iquitos.